colonelpanic01/Playify/README.md

-# Playify 🎵
+# Playify

-A modern Spotify playlist generator web app that creates custom playlists from your liked songs using powerful filters.
+I'd been meaning to index my liked songs in spotify based on different filters and generate playlists from them so here's a thing that does that.
 Log in with Spotify, filter by mood, genre, season, date range, and more, then preview and add generated playlists directly to your Spotify account.

 ## Features